solarith0/solarith.dev/docs/OS-config/dualboot-windows-ubuntu.md

 Step 19: Login to either OS by using the UEFI boot menu and making a selection

 ## Enabling GRUB (recommended)
 It's a good idea to have a bootloader.
-In the event of a broken install, you can easily access a recovery partition already on your disk via GRUB without needing to create another live ISO.
+In the event of a broken install, you can easily access a live recovery partition already on your disk (if your distro does this, it appears that Ubuntu doesn't) via GRUB without needing to create another live ISO.

 Step 1: While logged in as root, edit this file
 ```